nev-r/now-answer-me/lib/README.md

 <hr/>

-for the power user, instead of a `response`, a route can have a `fnc`,
+for the power user, instead of a `response`, a command can have a `fnc`,
 and just deal with the discord.js `Message` object directly
 ```js
 addCommand({ command: "tattle", fnc: tattleOnUser });